Yana Daniëls: Club career

-Liverpool FC, 2021–present

-On 23 June 2021 it was announced that Daniëls re-signed with Liverpool after a two year stint with Bristol City.
+On 23 June 2021 it was announced that Daniëls re-signed with Liverpool after a two-year stint with Bristol City.
+On 6 August 2025, it was announced that Daniëls would be following former Liverpool manager Matt Beard to Burnley.

 International career

 Daniëls has represented Belgium at youth level, scoring 4 goals in 9 appearances for Belgium under-17 and scoring 3 goals in 11 appearances for Belgium under-19.
 She has also represented Belgium's senior team more than 30 times and represented them during the 2017 UEFA Women's Championship.

+At the start of 2022, Daniels helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0-0 draw.

+Personal life

+Yana Daniëls is in a relationship with her teammate Jasmine Matthews.

+In 2015, Daniëls spent time working as a zookeeper while recovering from injury.
+She also maintains a side career as a carpenter, running her own business called The Woodcycle, and in 2025 designed and made the trophy cases for the Player of the Match awards at that summer's UEFA Women's Championship.